Mamiololo01/ETL-pipelines/Hypercube_ETL/TASK2_README.md

 ### How would you do this in a production cloud environment?

-Deploying on production will involve having the details below and the architecture:
+Deploying on production will involve having the details below and the architecture showing the proposed architecture:

 ![Alt text](images/architecture.png)